kdestasio/bidsQC/qualityCheck/README.md

 Create as many `Sequence` objects as you need.
 Then, assign them to the proper timepoint (see next step).

 #### Example
-A completed `Sequence` object would looks something like this:
+A completed `Sequence` object would look something like this:

 `sequence1 = Sequence('func', {'stopsignal': 2, 'react':1})`